 1. Seek Out Company-Sponsored Support

-While arguing your case with your employer, Kevin Fudge, government relations and community affairs manager at American Student Assistance, recommends pointing to state legislatures that are exploring tax incentives for private companies offering loan assistance as an employee benefit.
+If you are arguing your case with your employer, take it from Kevin Fudge.
+He’s a government relations and community affairs manager at American Student Assistance.
+Kevin recommends pointing to state legislatures that are exploring tax incentives for private companies.
+Why?
+Because many of these companies are now offering loan assistance as an employee benefit.

 2. Research Career-Based Options

 Depending on your chosen field, you may be eligible for a specialized repayment assistance or forgiveness program.
 These are common for law school alumni who pursue careers in public interest, teachers in schools serving low-income families, health care providers working in shortage areas, and nonprofit or government employees.

 One potential hitch with some programs, cautions student loan expert Heather Jarvis, is that only borrowers with direct loans qualify, which means you may first need to consolidate.
 So make sure to read the fine print.

 3. See If You Qualify For An Income-Driven Repayment Plan

 The government provides income-driven repayment plans with names like Revised Pay As You Earn Plan (or REPAYE), allowing qualifying borrowers to cap monthly payments at a set percentage (generally 10 percent) of discretionary income.
 Depending on the plan and whether you borrowed for undergraduate or graduate studies, any remaining debt will be forgiven after 20 or 25 years.

 Again, it’s important to do some research to ensure you meet all requirements and about whether it’s right for you.
 While lower payments can help in the short-term, they may also lead to higher interest costs over time.